 It is Not Fun Anymore

 Even though you enjoy your job today, it might not always be that way.
 Your assignment might change.
 That great boss who supports your development takes on a new assignment and your new boss is a jerk.
-The co-worker who you are friendly with gets a new position.
+The co-worker who you are friends with gets a new position.
 The demands change.
 The company is bought by a competitor.
 There are countless things that can occur that can turn a good job into a terrible job.

 What Age Should People Plan on Retiring